2027 UPCOMING BOARD NOMINATIONS

 -

-Individual members with active memberships prior to March 2026 will be invited to cast votes via e-ballot.
-The primary contact of Corporate, Institutional, and Gallery memberships will be the individual who is eligible to cast a vote on behalf of their entities.
+NCECA will conduct the 2027 board elections by e-ballot!
+Individual members with active memberships prior to March 2027 will be invited to cast votes via e-ballot.
+The primary contact for Corporate, Institutional, and Gallery memberships will be the individual who is eligible to vote on behalf of their entity.